 No, the camels will carry absolutely everything.

-We provide a full travel planning service so just get in touch with us and we will help you plan your entire stay in Morocco using our partner company, So Morocco Ltd.
+We provide a full travel planning service so just get in touch with us and we will help you plan your entire stay in Morocco.
+We are experienced tour operators and can take care of all your transport needs with our private vehicles and drivers if required.

-Included: All transport, tents and camping supplies, guides, chef, camels for luggage, all meals.
+Included: All transport, tents ( in desert) and camping supplies, guides, chef, camels for luggage (in desert), all meals.

 Our tours are designed to suit you.
-Get in touch with us to discuss how you will travel to the desert (Internal Moroccan flight to Zagora, independently, by private transfer, by taxi or public transport, as part of a longer tour with a tour operator etc) and how many days you wish to trek for.
+Get in touch with us to discuss how you will travel to the start point and how many days you wish to trek for.
 We will also ask you how many people you are and how many tents you require.
-You may want to end the trip with a stay at a luxury camp or hotel and all of this will affect the price that we charge you.
+You may want to end the trip with a stay at an eco camp or hotel and all of this will affect the price that we charge you.

 There could be and they are more likely between February and April but they rarely last for more than a couple of hours.
 We will immediately take cover, setting camp if possible and shelter away from it until it has passed.
 It is not pleasant being caught in a sandstorm but it is an intrinsic part of desert life and the calm after the storm is wonderful.

-The trek can be designed to suit you and we ask everyone to complete a personal profile form in order to help us understand what type of trekking experience is right for you but in general (in order to see as much as possible) you should be prepared to trek for 5 or 6 hours a day for 3 or more days.
+The desert trek can be designed to suit you and we ask everyone to complete a personal profile form in order to help us understand what type of trekking experience is right for you but in general (in order to see as much as possible) you should be prepared to trek for 5 or 6 hours a day for 3 or more days.
+But keep in mind that anything is possible so discuss your requirements with us.

 We trek in areas virtually untouched by tourism and you are unlikely to see anyone except other nomads.
-The treks sometimes start from the village where you will see other tourists and if you choose to camp in Erg Chegaga, you will also see other campers there but generally we stay away from the usual touristic routes.
+The start and end point are the main places you will see other tourists and if you choose to camp in Erg Chebbi at the start or end of your experience, you will also see other campers there but generally we stay away from the usual touristic routes.

 You can take as many photos and videos of our guides as you wish but with other nomads we meet on the way, please ask first and perhaps buy something they have handcrafted as a fair swap.